Kroger: Early history (1883 to 1950s)

-In 1883, 23-year-old Bernard Kroger, the fifth of ten children of German immigrants, invested his life savings of $372 to open a grocery store at 66 Pearl Street in downtown Cincinnati.
-He ran his business with a simple motto: "Be particular.
+In 1883, 23-year-old Bernard Kroger, the fifth of ten children born to German immigrants, invested his life savings of $372 to open a grocery store at 66 Pearl Street in downtown Cincinnati.
+He operated under the motto: "Be particular.
 Never sell anything you would not want yourself."
 He experimented with marketing products his company had produced so that his customers would not need to patronize separate stores and farms.

-In 1884, Kroger opened his second store.
-By 1902, Kroger Grocery and Baking Company had been incorporated.
-By this time, the company had grown to forty stores, with annual merchandise sales of $1.75 million.
+In 1884, Kroger opened a second location, and by 1902, the Kroger Grocery and Baking Company was incorporated.
+By this time, the business had expanded to 40 stores with annual sales of $1.75 million.
 In addition, Kroger became the first grocery chain to have its own bakery.

 In 1916, Kroger company began using self-service shopping.
-Before this, all articles were kept behind counters.
-Customers would ask for them, then clerks would deliver them to customers.
+Previously, all goods were kept behind counters, customers had to request items from clerks who would then retrieve and deliver them.

 In 1929, it was rumored that Safeway would merge with Kroger.
-Kroger announced in 2022 that it would acquire Safeway's parent company, Albertsons, but in December 2024 the merger fell through when a federal judge blocked the merger and Albertsons backed out of the deal.
 By the end of the 1920s, Kroger, through its acquisition of smaller chains, controlled more than 5,500 stores, mainly in the Midwest and South.

-In the 1930s, Kroger Grocery and Baking Company became the first grocery chain to monitor product quality and to test foods offered to customers.
+During the 1930s, Kroger Grocery and Baking Company became the first grocery chain to monitor product quality and to test foods offered to customers.
 It also became the first company with a store surrounded on all four sides by parking lots.
 In 1932, the company tested a pilot project after it opened a grocery store in Indianapolis.
 The facility, which was surrounded by a 75-car parking space, allowed the company to determine the close relationship between parking facilities and gross sales.